Overview#

 The

-function determines how the backbone output is transformed into the task-specific output.
+headfunction determines how the backbone output is transformed into the task-specific output.
 If used in a single task case, this can be the identity head, which simply passes through the backbone output.
 In multi task cases, these can be more complex, doing convolution or further upsampling, 3d to 2d projection, or any other task that you can implement in a custom head.The

-head determines which loss function is run on the output of a given task head.
+losshead determines which loss function is run on the output of a given task head.
 MONAI and pytorch provide many common loss functions, and we implement custom loss functions.

-specifies how images are saved out for visualization during training.
-For an example segmentation task where the raw
+postprocessing specifies how images are saved out for visualization during training.
+For an example segmentation task where the raw columns is passed to the model and seg head predicts logits, we get

 postprocessing: